microsoft/onefuzz/docs/managing-templates.md

       }
     }
     ```
+Note the use of `task.tags` throughout the template.
+The next steps will define how values get assigned to this dictionary.
 4. With your preferred text editor, add the following to user fields to the end of the `user_fields` list.
     1. A required field that specifies the tag name `area_path`.
         ```json